Santa Ana Spinal Cord Injury Lawyer

-Suing for a Spinal Cord Injury
+Suing for a Spinal Cord Injury In Santa Ana

 When spinal cord injuries happen due to negligence, the injured party can file a personal injury lawsuit against the responsible party.
 Personal injury lawsuits often involve several types of damages, and the damages in a spinal injury case are likely to be substantial.
 The plaintiff’s attorney will need to prove the negligent party owed the plaintiff a duty of care, violated that duty, and that the violation directly led to the plaintiff’s spinal injury.

 Plaintiffs can sue for the direct economic losses incurred due to the defendant’s actions as well as other damages to compensate the plaintiff’s pain and suffering.
 The justice system recognizes that the experience of suffering a serious injury is often much worse for plaintiffs than the resulting financial problems, so pain and suffering is usually one of the most substantial damages awarded.
 For example, a plaintiff suing for $30,000 in medical expenses may sue for an additional $100,000 in pain and suffering damages.
 Damages in spinal injury cases usually include:

 - Medical expenses, including emergency medical transportation fees, hospital bills, ongoing treatment costs, and any necessary medical devices the plaintiff needs following the accident, such as a wheelchair or ventilator.

 - Pain and suffering for the plaintiff’s mental anguish, physical pain, and emotional suffering after a debilitating accident.